MicrosoftDocs/Viva/Viva/glint/setup/questions-setup.md

 #### Question Configuratuion

 There is lots to do here!
-For each item you'd like to edit, you may:
+You may edit the following fields:
 - Select a **Language** from languages prepopulated in the dropdown menu
 - See the **Question Type** - rating, multiple choice, open-ended
 - Assign a **Reporting Label** for easy identification of your item